 In case you don't care about my tests/rationale/explanation, here is my recommendation:

-Ultra Plus microSD card with a USB A/C reader.
+A microSD card designed for dashcam systems with a USB A/C reader.

-In fact, I like it so much that I made a package on my site that ships with all components and the drive pre-formatted for TeslaCam!
+In fact, it has worked so well and been so reliable that we made a package on our site that ships with all components and the drive pre-formatted for TeslaCam!
 You can purchase it from the link below.
 When it arrives, simply plug it in and drive!

 First, here is what I was looking for: